Best Arm Identification with Contextual Information under a Small Gap: Proposed Strategy: the RS-AIPW Strategy

-Under this conjectured optimal target allocation ratio, we can show that the upper and lower bounds for the probability of misidentification match in Section~\ref{sec:asymp_opt}; hence, this target allocation ratio is optimal.
-This target allocation ratio is unknown when the variances are unknown; therefore, it must be estimated via observations during the bandit process.
+Under this conjectured target sample allocation ratio, we can show that the upper and lower bounds for the probability of misidentification match under a small-gap regime in Section~\ref{sec:asymp_opt}; hence, we call this target sample allocation ratio worst-case optimal.
+This target sample allocation ratio is unknown when the variances are unknown; therefore, it must be estimated via observations during the bandit process.